apple/swift-service-discovery/README.md

 ```
 /// Subscribes to receive a service's instances whenever they change.
 ///
-/// The service's current list of instances will be sent to `handler` when this method is first invoked.
+/// The service's current list of instances will be sent to `onNext` when this method is first called.
 Subsequently,
-/// `handler` will only receive updates when the `service`'s instances change.
+/// `onNext` will only be invoked when the `service`'s instances change.
 ///
 /// - Parameters:
 ///   - service: The service to subscribe to
-///   - onTerminate: The closure to invoke when the subscription terminates
+///   - onNext: The closure to receive update result
-///   - handler: The closure to receive update
+///   - onComplete: The closure to invoke when the subscription completes (e.g., when the `ServiceDiscovery` instance exits, etc.)
 ///
 /// -  Returns: A `CancellationToken` instance that can be used to cancel the subscription in the future.
-func subscribe(to service: Service, onTerminate: @escaping () -> Void, handler: @escaping (Result<[Instance], Error>) -> Void) -> CancellationToken
+func subscribe(to service: Service, onNext: @escaping (Result<[Instance], Error>) -> Void, onComplete: @escaping () -> Void) -> CancellationToken
 ```

 `subscribe` "pushes" service instances to the `handler`.
 The backend implementation is expected to call `handler`: